 The Admiralty Board Interview includes an essay, leadership task, planning exercise and presentation, interview, psychometric tests and a fitness test.
 Get some general advice on how to approach psychometric tests.

 The alternative to starting as an officer is to join as a rating, while for part-time roles there's the Royal Naval Reserve.
-Explore in more depth and apply by visiting the Royal Navy recruitment website.

 Another option is to join the Royal Marines as a commando, officer or reserve.
 Learn more about joining the Royal Marines.

-Inclusion and wellbeing in the Armed Forces
+Inclusion and wellbeing in the armed forces

 In October 2018, the Ministry of Defence (MoD) reported that just 12.1% of the total UK regular forces and Future Reserves 2020 intake of the previous 12 months was female.

 However, in October 2018 the UK government announced that women would be allowed to serve in all British military roles - including frontline infantry and Special Forces - for the first time, with basic training for new recruits offered from April 2019.
-It's hoped that this will inspire a boost in female participation in the next few years.